bentlema/puppet-tutorial-pe/tutorial/vbox/05-Puppet-Config-and-Code.md

 the hosts file this way!

 UPDATE:  this **was** the case for older versions of Vagrant, but newer versions appear to fix this issue.
-(I'm using v1.8.6 on Mac OS X)
+(I'm using v1.8.4 on Mac OS X)  In any case, we will continue with our example, because it's still a good example...

 We want our /etc/hosts to have the following 4 lines, and only these 4 lines: